-Rancho Agricultural: This land use area includes areas that are a minimum lot size of 5-acres or more and provide continued opportunities for a rural agricultural lifestyle with large open space areas hosting a single residential dwelling unit and accessory residences for workers.
+Rancho Agricultural: This land use area includes areas that are a minimum lot size of 5-acres or more and provide continued opportunities for a rural agricultural lifestyle with large open space areas, hosting a single residential dwelling unit and accessory residences for workers.
 Residential Rancho supports the following uses: agriculture, grazing, and very low density single-family residential development that maintains a rural character typified by ranches and large lot custom homes.
 Rural commercial, hospitality/lodging, and service uses that support raising and producing local food are also encouraged.
+This land use also encompasses solar and other renewable energy generating sources.
 Districts may include but are not limited to: RAR - Rancho Agricultural Residential, HER - Hacienda Estate Residential, SFR - Single-Family Residence, MHR - Mobile Home Residence, RV - Recreational Vehicle Residence, and PAD - Planned Area Development.